MohamedMokhtar18/ElemenationBackOff/README.md

 thread gets a dummy value signalling a successful elimination.
 Since neither of the threads needs the central stack anymore, contention at the top of the stack is reduced.
-Since this algorithm only alters the backoff mechanic, it maintains good throughput under low workloads of the lock-free stack.
+Since this algorithm only alters the backoff mechanic, it maintains good throughput under low workloads of the lock free stack.
 At the time of publication, this feature was not achieved by other concurrent stack implementations performing well under high workloads, making this the first robust and scalable solution with relatively low overhead per operation